ajagelund/ajagelund/README.md

 - 👋 Hi, I’m @ajagelund
 - 👀 I’m interested in programming tech and training programs
-- 🌱 I’m currently learning about React in a new project
+- 🌱 I’m currently learning more about React in a new project
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me ... -->